Opposite of VERBIAGE – 35 Antonyms With Sentence Examples

 Prolong His short verbiage left the audience wanting more.
 It is better not to prolong the speech with unnecessary words.

-READ: Opposite of SELF CONTROL - 35 Antonyms With Sentence Examples
+READ: Opposite of EFFICIENCY - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of VERBIAGE